ossf/package-feeds/README.md

 # Package Feeds

+The binary produced by [cmd/scheduled-feed/main.go](cmd/scheduled-feed/main.go) can be used to monitor various package repositories for changes and publish data to external services for further processing.

-This repo contains a few subprojects to aid in the analysis of open source packages, in particular to look for malicious software.
+Additionally, the repo contains a few subprojects to aid in the analysis of these open source packages, in particular to look for malicious software.

 These are:

 [Feeds](./feeds/) to watch package registries (PyPI, NPM, etc.) for changes to packages and to make that data available via a single standard interface.

+[Publisher](./publisher/) provides the functionality to push package details from feeds towards external services such as GCP Pub/Sub.

 This repo used to contain several other projects, which have since been split out into [github.com/ossf/package-analysis](https://github.com/ossf/package-analysis).